 In this manner, whether a "benefit" exists or not is determined by comparison with the conditions of market (i.e., market price and interest rates).
 That being said, there are many cases where it is not clear what the market value is.
 For example, for loans, the credit capability of the borrower, the prospects of the financing service and the loan amount, as well as the market rates and other circumstances at the time of the loan, need to be considered for the financial organization that does the lending to determine the risk.
 The conditions of the loans are ultimately determined after negotiating with the borrowing company.
 In order to determine whether the company that received loans from the government had received a "benefit", what the market price was needs to be determined.
-However, it is often unlikely that there exists a company that received loans from a private financial organization.
+However, it is often unlikely that there exists a company that received loans from a private financial organization that was in the same exact situation as the borrower who received loans from the government.
 The "market price", a price that does not exist in reality, needs to be estimated from various situations.
 Therefore, there has been a tendency for panels and the Appellate Body to seek persuasive evidence (including econometric analysis) that analyzes the circumstances in which the government contributed funds in order to determine what the suitable comparison "market price" should be.